In addition to the features available in topics, UpToDate® also provides many other useful features. See the following for further information.

 - Click on a single drug name to display the complete list of interactions for that item.

-- Click Analyze to see potential interactions between items in the list.
+- Click Analyze to see potential interactions between items in the results.

-- View interaction detail by clicking on a link.
+- View interaction detail by clicking on a Result.

-If you search on a drug name in UpToDate® and a Drug Interactions link appears in the search results, you can click on that link to access the drug interactions program with the drug name pre-populated.
+If you search on a drug name in UpToDate and a Lexicomp® Drug Interactions link appears in the search results, you can click on that link to access the drug interactions program with the drug name pre-populated.